KDNA 2021 GREEN SHIRT UMPIRE PROGRAM

 How do I sign up?

-Review the programs offered and the simply completed the application form and submit it back to KDNAUmpires@outlook.com.
+Review the programs offered and then simply complete the application form and submit it back to KDNAUmpires@outlook.com.

 We cannot play the game we love without officials.
-By training to become an umpire you will learn the rules of the game and know how to apply them.
-Umpiring is so much more than blowing a whistle, you must be able to push yourself to stand up and apply the rules, it teaches you how to be brave, apply knowledge in a split second and how to read a game of netball.
-In turn, you take away knowledge to add to your playing game and life skills which are pertinent to everyone – both younger and mature.
+By training to become an umpire, you will learn the rules of the game and know how to apply them.
+Umpiring is so much more than blowing a whistle, you must be able to push yourself to stand up and apply the rules.
+It teaches you how to be brave, apply knowledge in a split second and how to read a game of netball.
+In turn, you take away knowledge to add to your playing game and life skills which are pertinent to everyone – both younger and more mature.